-IPL systems work on the same principles as lasers in that light energy is absorbed into particular target cells with colour (chromophores) in the skin. having a wavelength range of 500 nm- at 1200 nm.
+IPL systems work on the same principles as lasers in that light energy is absorbed into particular target cells with color (chromophores) in the skin. having a wavelength range of 500 nm- at 1200 nm.
 The light energy is converted to heat energy, which causes a specific result to the target area.
-IPL systems are different to lasers in that they deliver many wavelengths (or colours) in each pulse of light instead of just one wavelength.
+IPL systems are different to lasers in that they deliver many wavelengths (or colors) in each pulse of light instead of just one wavelength.
 Most IPL systems use filters to refine the energy output for the treatment of certain areas.
 This enhances penetration without using excessive energy levels and enables targetting of specific chromophores (these are skin components that absorb light).

 IPL uses special filters that block unwanted wavelengths.
 The filters can be changed to “cut off” the shorter wavelengths.
 The appropriate filter will depend on the depth of the intended target

 For the treatment of unwanted hair.

 Light pulses targeted at the hair follicle causing the hair to fall out and prevent further growth.
 Generally ineffective for light colored hair.